cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-policies/_index.md

 The request will be allowed or blocked according to your DLP policies.
 If the data matches a DLP policy, you will see the request in your [DLP logs](#4-view-dlp-logs).

 Different sites will send requests in different ways.
 For example, some sites will split a file upload into multiple requests.
 Therefore, even if the policy works on `dlptest.com`, it is not guaranteed to work the same way on another site or application.
-To fine-tune your DLP policy, refer to our [configuration tips](/cloudflare-one/policies/data-loss-prevention/dlp-policies/configuration-guides/).

 ## 4. View DLP logs